➤ by Oma Gerhild Fulson

-Some of these recipes have been modified to make them healthier, less expensive, and faster.
 Included are cookies that are traditional for holidays, but they are also a treat throughout the year.
-German Cookie Recipes ... what could be more wunderbar.
-Quick German recipes at their finest!
+It's German food that's the best!

 Let me tell you about my favorites.
-I usually make these Almond Bars at Christmas AND when I'm in the hurry to make something very "German-ish".
+I usually make these almond bars at Christmas AND when I'm in the hurry to make something very "German-ish".

 I'm not really too sure where the original recipe came from, but I've been making them for years and years.